trebeljahr/trebeljahr.com/_books/bhagavad-gita.md

 > Physical sensations - cold and heat, pleasure and pain - are transient: they come and go; so bear them patiently Arjuna.

 > Non-being can never be; being can never not be.

 > The wise man lets go of all results, whether good or bad, and is focused on the action alone.
 Yoga is skill in actions.

 > If a man keeps dwelling on sense-objects, attachment to them arises; from attachment, desire flares up; from desire, anger is born; from anger, confusion follows; from confusion, weakness of memory; weak memory - weak understanding; weak understanding - ruin.

+Attaching to the outcomes of things and trying to influence them for the sake of the outcome only, will usually make things worse.
+The better way is to do your best, no matter what.
+That's the idea of the [Tao Te Ching](#TODO) as well as the idea of [Stoicists such as Markus Aurelius](#TODO) as well as that of more modern psychology/philosophy books like [Grit by Angela Duckworth](#TODO)

 ## Chapter 3 - The Yoga of Action